NewServerAPI-Project/NewServer-MapTools/README.md

  - `encode_mode` can be different per-chunk.
 Applying to the `blocks` property, the types are:
    - 0: No added compression other than the use of the palette.
    - 1: run-length encoding is applied.
 (Group together runs of blocks)
+ - `blocks` - The bits dedicated to each block depends on the size of the palette.
+The format keeps the amount of bits required to store a block as low as possible (within 2^n) to support the size of the palette.
+(For example, a palette with 11 items would be supported with 4 bits)